Orthogonality between acyclic subdigraphs and paths in digraphs: Introduction

 \section{Introduction}

 We assume that the reader is familiar with common terminology of graphs and digraphs~\cite{ bang2008digraphs, bomu08}.
 Let $D=(V, A)$ denote a digraph.
 The \emph{underlying graph} of $D$, denoted by $U(D)$, is the simple graph with vertex set $V(D)$ such that $u$ and $v$ are adjacent in $U(D)$ if and only if $(u, v) \in A(D)$ or $(v, u) \in A(D)$.
 A \emph{stable set} of a $D$ is a stable set of $U(D)$.
 We denote the size of a maximum stable set of $D$ by $\alpha(D)$.
 A \emph{path partition} of $D$ is a collection of disjoint paths that covers $V(D)$.
-We denote by $\ini(P)$ initial vertex of a path $P$.
+The size of a minimum path partition of $D$ is denoted by $\pi(D)$.
+We denote by $\ini(P)$ the initial vertex of a path $P$.
 Similarly, if $\sP$ is a collection of paths, we denote by $\ini(\sP)$ the set of initial vertices of the paths in $\sP$.
 A collection of disjoint sets of vertices (respec., collection of disjoint subdigraphs) $\sH$ of $D$ and a vertex subset (or subdigraph) $Q$ of $D$ are orthogonal if every set (respec., subdigraph) $H \in \sH$ contains exactly one vertex of $Q$.
 We also say that $\sH$ is \emph{orthogonal to $Q$} and vice versa.

-In 1960, Gallai and Milgram~\cite{GallaiMilgram1960} showed that for every minimum partition of $D$ there is a stable set orthogonal to it.
+In 1960, Gallai and Milgram~\cite{GallaiMilgram1960} showed that for every minimum path partition of $D$ there is a stable set orthogonal to it.

-\begin{theorem}[Gallai-Milgram's Theorem] Let $D$ be a digraph.
+\begin{theorem}[Gallai-Milgram Theorem] Let $D$ be a digraph.
 For every minimum path partition $\sP$ of $D$, there exists a stable set $S$ of $D$ such that $\sP$ and $S$ are orthogonal.
 In particular, $\pi(D) \leq \alpha(D)$. \end{theorem}

 One interesting question is if we require optimality on the stable set rather than the path partition, can we obtain a result similar to Theorem~\ref{th:gallai-milgram}?

 \begin{question} Let $D$ be a digraph and let $T$ be a maximum stable set of $D$.
 Is it true that $D$ contains a path partition orthogonal to $T$? \end{question}